 In love with Ligurian focaccia recipe from Genoa?
-Let’s discover the unique and inimitable Focaccia bread that real foodies eat with coffee and cappuccino!
+Let’s discover the unique and inimitable Focaccia ligure that real foodies eat with coffee and cappuccino!

-The history of the Ligurian focaccia recipe has its roots in the activity of sailors, in commercial exchanges and in contacts with the world, especially the eastern one.
+The history of the focaccia ligure recipe has its roots in the activity of sailors, in commercial exchanges and in contacts with the world, especially the eastern one.

 The first known document on what can be considered the ancestor of the focaccia recipe dates back to 1229 and refers to a rental contract stipulated between ”Obertus fornarius” and the curate “Pietro” of the Church of the Vineyards.
 Mastro Obertus could occupy the premises of the clerics to produce “Azimus seu focacias“, that is a kinf of lightly leavened and low focaccia bread: two crisp layers that contained a very light crumb, all flavoured with extra virgin oil and coarse salt.

 Luigi Tommaso Belgrano, in his work “On the private life of the Genoese People” of 1866, tells us that already in 1392 in the inventory of a baker’s goods, there was an indication of “pala una magna pro fugacis“, that is referring to a large shovel needed to introduce into the oven a product perhaps not contained in a pan, but cooked directly on the oven surface: the Italian bread focaccia from Genoa.

 But in Genoa the focaccia recipe is for all the fügassa.
 This term appeared for the first time in a document written in the 14th century and, in Ligurian dialect, it means “cooked in the hearth” because the traditional Ligurian focaccia recipe would like to make focaccia bread in the oven wood burning.
 That is now very difficult to find even in the most traditional ovens of the city.